basilegithub/Multiple-Polynomial-Quadratic-Sieve-C/README.txt

 Here are some detailed characteristics :
 - Small multiplier used
 - Multiple polynomials used for sieving
-- Single large prime variation used to collect relations
+- Double large prime variation used to collect relations
 - Batch smoothness and trial division tests available
 - 1 cpu or parallel sieving available
 - Wiedemann algorithm or gaussian elimination available for the linear algebra step